Moon set, sunrise, chinook arch

 From the mountains near Canmore to the open prairies (Strathmore, Drumheller, Bassano, etc) it is roughly 150 kilometres measured in a straight line.
 Within that distance during a chinook event, fast-moving air can reach speeds capable of toppling semi-trucks – blowing your tripod over is a lot easier, so weight it or risk damage.

-Depending on how strong the winds are, how wide the arch is, and the angle of the moon, sun, or stars I wish to capture, I might choose to position myself either right under it or well east of the foothills, under the clouds that it is pushing east.
-While under cloud cover, a setting Moon or Sun would transit within that clear band.
+Depending on how strong the winds are, how wide the arch is, and the angle of the moon, sun, or stars I wish to capture, I might choose to position myself either right under it or well east of the foothills, under the clouds that are being pushed eastward.
+While under that cloud cover to the east, I could watch a Moonset or Sunset transit within the clear band to the west.

 The right distance can work in our favour for three main reasons: